Charlie22911/Matrix-Art/docs/wiki/library.md

 - active display driver
 - priority/timing status text

-The Current preview updates when the displayed frame changes.
+The Current preview updates when the displayed frame changes, or about once every 4 seconds when animation frames are displayed.

 ## Status counters